tannerdamron/WIP-Tap-Room_React/README.md

   </tr>
   <tr>
     <td> Behavior </td>
-    <td>As a tap room employee, I want to be able to filter the list of kegs by type of beer or price of pint.</td>
+    <td>As a tap room employee, I want to be able to filter the list of kegs by type of beer</td>
   </tr>
   <tr>
     <td> Input </td>